sarhowes/assignment1_final/README.md

 ### Running the code
-Running the code is very simple: all you have to do is run `run_code_3D.py` and a series of prompts will follow in the terminal for you to fill out.
+Running the code is very simple: all you have to do is run `run_code_3D.py` and a series of prompts will follow in the terminal for you to fill out. **It is recommended to follow the default settings the first time you run the code.**

 The `__main__` will call all functions defined in `run_code_3D.py` depending on which are enabled from the user inputs, and the simulation will run.
 The simulation will create new folders within the directory of the scripts.
 The folders are organized